zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 - `HpuDevice::init`: Configure and upload the required public material.
 - `new_var_from`: Create a HPU ciphertext from `tfhe-rs` ciphertext.

+HPU device could also be used from `integer` with the help of the following function:
+- `tfhe::integer::hpu::init_device`: Init given HPU device with server key.
+- `tfhe::integer::hpu::ciphertext::HpuRadixCiphertext::from_radix_ciphertext`: Convert a CpuRadixCiphertext in it's HPU counterpart.

+HPU device could also be used seamlessly from `hl-api` by setting up a thread-local HPU server key:
+- `tfhe::Config::from_hpu_device`: Extract hl-api configuration from HpuDevice.
+- `tfhe::set_server_key`: Register the Hpu server key in the current thread.

 HPU variables could also be created from a `high-level-api` object, with the help of the `hw-xfer` feature.
 This implements a trait that enables `clone_on`, `mv_on` `FheUint` object on the HPU accelerator, and cast back `from` them.